 Recently my neighbors down the street had their home broken into.
 It happened during the day while most of the neighborhood was at work or school.
 The burglar managed to get away with thousands of dollars of electronics and jewelry.
 Fortunately, nothing was taken that cannot be replaced, and my neighbors’ homeowner insurance will cover the loss.
+A Garage Burglary is no laughing matter.

 Experiencing an invasion of one’s home can be devastating especially when you believe you’ve taken every precaution to keep it from happening.
 After discovering the burglary, my neighbors quickly called the police.
 It did not take officers long to discover the point of entry, which took them and the entire neighborhood by surprise.
 The burglar had gotten in through the garage doors.
 The officers explained how this was quickly becoming a problem.
 The garage offers cover from being seen, and from there, they can figure out how to get inside the home.